 Costs associated with the caregiver burden were identified through a comprehensive review of existing literature.
-A cross-sectional survey, conducted among patients with HF and their caregivers in multiple European countries, provided data on time spent on caregiving, categorized by NYHA class.
-Based on the literature, which indicates that HF caregivers are typically family members of the patient, the average annual US labor market price was selected, instead of the cost associated with hiring a formal caregiver.
-The US average hourly wage was sourced from the quarterly report, "Usual Weekly Earnings of Wage and Salary Workers, First Quarter 2024".
-Weekly caregiver productivity costs were then calculated by multiplying the weekly hours spent on caregiving by the average hourly wage, and these costs were subsequently annualized (Table E2.9).
+A cross-sectional survey, conducted among patients with HF and their caregivers in multiple European countries, provided data on time spent on caregiving, categorized by NYHA class.112 Based on the literature, which indicates that HF caregivers are typically family members of the patient, the average annual US labor market price was selected, instead of the cost associated with hiring a formal caregiver.112 The US average hourly wage was sourced from the quarterly report, "Usual Weekly Earnings of Wage and Salary Workers, First Quarter 2024".116 Weekly caregiver productivity costs were then calculated by multiplying the weekly hours spent on caregiving by the average hourly wage, and these costs were subsequently annualized.

 Table E2.9.
-Annual Caregiver Productivity Loss
+Annual Cost of Productivity Loss per patient